OscarWright/HSCSDD-T2-4P1W/README.md

 >
 > Click the 'Check' Button to see if your guess is correct or not.
 >
-> To clear your selection press the 'Clear' button.
+> To clear your selection press the 'Clear' button, or to remove a single character click the answer box with the character you would like to remove

 ## Specifications